I’m currently revamping tumbleweedflyandtackle.com to support the sales of flies, but if you need any custom work done, let me know!

 A chance to dig around in the box of the “Backcountryfishnerd”.
 Its about time, right?
 I’ve been talking about it a lot and it is time to actually do something.
-All available flies will be updated as they are tied and any fly you see is here is already tied and available for sale unless otherwise stated.
+All of these flies can be custom ordered in specific color combos if you need.
 These flies are all high quality flies tied with premium materials.
 They are not tied overseas and materials are purchased through companies that hold the highest standards in the industry.
 Pricing is simple, $2.25 each or $25.00 per dozen and shipping within the lower 48 is free.
 When it comes to streamers and more complex flies, pricing will be noted.
-If you would like to place an order, shoot me an e-mail firstname.lastname@example.org I will also allow custom orders of a certain quantity to be determined by type.
-If you are a shop owner and would like to see some of my patterns in your shop, contact me by e-mail.
+If you would like to place an order, shoot me an e-mail firstname.lastname@example.org or email@example.com or find me on Facebook.
+I will also allow custom orders of a certain quantity to be determined by type.
+If you are a shop owner and would like to see some of my patterns in your shop, contact me!

 Goodrich’s Rot Gut Caddis